 Sadly, many people find themselves feeling this way.
 It can be difficult to work through or overcome addiction when the effects of a mental health disorder remain in place.
 This challenge often leaves people feeling as though there is no hope for them.

 Those who suffer from addiction often struggle to find a way to break free from the effects of this serious problem.
 It can be extremely challenging for those who are also dealing with a co-occurring disorder, such as anxiety.
 When a person is suffering from a substance use problem as well as another mental health disorder, this is called a dual diagnosis.

 Individuals who have a dual diagnosis should seek professional help from a treatment program that works to deal with both problems.
-In other words, it’s important to find a treatment center that will treat the addiction problem and help the individual cope with the effects of his or her mental health concerns.
+In other words, it’s important to find a treatment center that will treat the addiction problem and help the individual cope with the effects of his or her mental illness concerns.
 This will enable people to overcome substance abuse in their lives and develop the skills they need in order to cope with their mental illnesses in a healthy, addiction-free way.